fuhrwerk/cytodata-hackathon-2023/README.md

 ```

+Once you have set up modules as instructed above, a module named, CytoHackathon is visible in "Jupyter for courses" app in the Puhti web interface
 ## Installing Missing Rstudio Packages

 The RStudio application installed on Puhti comes with large set of pre-installed R packages.
 You can check available *r-env* versions on our [CSC doccumentation pages](https://docs.csc.fi/apps/r-env/).
 Please refer to CSC documentation on how to use R in batch and interatcive job applications in Puhti.
 Installation instructions for misssing R packages can be found [here](#https://docs.csc.fi/apps/r-env/#r-package-installations).